 According to the owner of this farm, the investment cost of growing organic coconuts is certainly higher than normal production.
 However, in return, the products are of high quality and have a brand, so the selling price is very high.

 “Currently, the quality of Phuong Hoang Farm’s coconuts has been highly appreciated by consumers.
-In addition to being consumed at some hotels in Nha Trang City, our coconuts are also served at local conferences and businesses in need at a price of about 20,000 VND/fruit, and sold in the garden for about 15,000 VND/fruit - double that of traditionally grown coconuts.
+In addition to being consumed at some hotels in Nha Trang City, our coconuts are also served at local conferences and businesses in need with a selling price of about 20,000 VND/fruit, and sold in the garden for about 15,000 VND/fruit - double that of traditionally grown coconuts.

 To help consumers identify the farm’s coconuts, we have created a traceability code that is attached to each coconut.
 From there, consumers can trace the origin and the entire process and organic coconut growing method of the farm,” the farm owner shared.

 Mr. Nguyen Phi Truong, owner of Phuong Hoang Coconut Farm, said that he is currently working with the Khanh Hoa Department of Crop Production and Plant Protection and the Department of Crop Production to inspect, evaluate, appraise and issue organic certificates for the farm's coconuts.
-At the same time, the farm is expanding the coconut acreage, as well as establishing the Phuong Hoang Green Agriculture - Tourism Cooperative to link, guide and transfer techniques to farmers growing coconuts in an organic direction to meet market demand.
+At the same time, the farm is expanding the coconut acreage, as well as establishing the Phuong Hoang Green Agriculture - Tourism Cooperative to connect, guide and transfer techniques to people growing coconuts in an organic direction to meet market demand.

 Source